metamn/beat/code/pages/on-old-and-new-stacks/on-old-and-new-stacks.md

 No matter the tooling for optimization (minify css, uncss, etc.) SASS by nature it keeps adding large chunks of code to the final CSS file <sup id="footnote--2">[2](#footnotes--2)</sup>.

-That makes it unsustainable in the age of Design Systems and Web components.
+That makes it unsustainable on long term.
+One has to think about using the technology with care and constraints in mind.

 ## Designer and developer experience